curbengh/curbengh.github.io/source/_posts/dnf-automatic-centos-stream.md

 title: CentOS Stream does not support dnf-automatic security updates
 excerpt: The repository lacks updateinfo to provide errata
 date: 2024-07-15
-updated: 2024-08-16
+updated: 2025-04-08
 tags:
   - centos
 ---

-If you have configured dnf-automatic to only apply security updates on CentOS Stream, it will not install any updates.
+If you have configured dnf-automatic to only apply security updates on CentOS Stream, it **will not** install any updates.

 ```plain /etc/dnf/automatic.conf
 [commands]